psb/bucklescript.github.io/docs/generate-converters-accessors.md

 #### Usage

-Using `newType`, you've now prevented consumers from inadvertently doing the following:
+Using `newType` prevents consumers from inadvertently doing the following:

 ```ocaml
 let myCoordinates = {